mwales/3d-printing/headphone/readme.md

 ## Todo

-* I probably should provide a recess in the mouting hole for a screw head, hopefully the slop will allow me to put my phone in the cradle while a screw is installed
+* (DONE!)
+I probably should provide a recess in the mouting hole for a screw head, hopefully the slop will allow me to put my phone in the cradle while a screw is installed